splintersuidman/blur/README.md

 - `disable`: disable blurring.
 Every desktop will get its wallpaper specified with `<space>_wallpaper`, but not blurred.

+- `reset`: reset wallpaper on all spaces.
+This also disables blurring.

 ## How to install
 ### With Homebrew
 Thanks to [crisidev](https://github.com/crisidev) for providing a homebrew formula.